16 Top-Rated Beaches in Maryland

 While you are here, check out the Tilghman Watermen's Museum, which celebrates the rich history of the island's watermen and features historical artifacts and local artists.

 With a name like Gunpowder Falls, visitors would expect a roaring loud waterfall to greet them.
 In spring, when the water is high, you'll get what you're looking for.
-Other times of year, the falls are a bit more tame, but nonetheless lovely.
+Other times of year, the falls are a bit tamer, but Gunpowder Falls State Park is nonetheless lovely.

 Located in Middle River, the stretch of sandy shore is a lovely spot for families to swim.
 Several large trees offer shade from the sun, and pavilions are a great location for picnicking.
 The popularity of this destination makes an early arrival necessary during peak season to secure parking.

-There is an entry fee to use the beach, which can be purchased online or at the Welcome Center between 8am and closing time at dusk.
-Visitors who get there early enough can park for free at one of the town-owned lots along Bay Avenue, just behind the pier, but there are several other private lots and spaces available nearby.
+There is an entry fee to use the beach, which can be purchased online in advance or at the Welcome Center between 8am and 7pm.
+Visitors who get there early enough can park for free at one of the two town-owned lots along Bay Avenue, just behind the pier, but there are several other private lots and spaces available nearby.

 Birding is another popular activity here at the beach and at nearby Wetlands Overlook Park, home to a wide variety of waterfowl and migratory birds.
 In addition to terns and gulls, visitors can spot pelicans, gannets, and geese, as well as osprey.
 In the winter months, look for tundra swans, bald eagles, and several varieties of ducks.